[accordion_content title=”How important is my video?”]

 [accordion_content title=”How do I resubmit a new video for either The Main Event or an additional Satellite?”]

 Just email your YouTube link to email@example.com and we will update your registration with the new link.

 Getting selected for this festival is very difficult.
 If you submitted a video for a Satellite and were not one of the top 40, that means you did not beat out 80 to 100 comics.
-This means you probably won’t beat out the 500 comics who will be trying to get the 101 spots in The Main Event in Las Vegas.
+This means you probably won’t beat out the 500 comics who will be trying to get the 101 spots in The Main Event.
 Sending us a new video may help you increase your score and chances to make it to The Main Event.